ChilliCream/hotchocolate-docs/docs/relay.md

 ## Mutations

-The last specification is called [Relay Input Object Mutations Specification](https://facebook.github.io/relay/graphql/mutations.htm) describes how mutations should be specified.
+The last specification is called [Relay Input Object Mutations Specification](https://facebook.github.io/relay/graphql/mutations.htm) and it describes how mutations should be specified.
 This is more a design guideline then something we could help you with APIs with.

 Nevertheless, with version 9.1 we will try aide this with some convenience:
 [Automatic Relay InputType](https://github.com/ChilliCream/hotchocolate/issues/773).